kevinchu-work/Vue-Learning-Form/README.md

 4. Run Vue CLI service by "yarn serve"
    (Project folder should be `/workspaces/sfc` )
 5. Open http://127.0.0.1:3000

+## Notes to Developer
+[Sep 21 2020] Docker image can be Node:14 or Microsoft Node 14-buster image, replacing the image can be found from /.devcontainer/Dockerfile line 4-5

 -- EOF --